 Like breaking up with that significant someone, ditching cable ain’t easy to do.
 For some, cable TV is their conduit to the outside world.
 If the case is such I’d never recommend they ditch their subscription to one of the few TV providers.
 But for those that can live with out the petulant TV providers, I’m in full support.
 After all, you’ll end up saving about $600 a year when you consider the average home’s subscription costs of about $50 – this figure doesn’t factor in renting boxes.
 Yes, you’ll want an Internet connection, so you’ll still be handing your money over to Time Warner and those alike, but less of it.
+For another option, take a look at our FlatWave Mini Indoor HD antenna review.

 Nonetheless, ditching TV all together just isn’t an option for some, especially for this with a penchant for team sports.
 Going to a bar gets costly and not exactly a catch all answer.
 Logic then suggest that you get an antenna for terrestrial (over the air) television.
 An obvious option is to go with a standard pair of bunny ears.
 They’re ugly by all accounts and hardly mimic the svelteness you’ve sought, and achieved mind you, with the purchase of an LED TV.
 And hence the MOHU Leaf Antenna.
+Or, if you just need an amplifier, take a look at the Mohu Jolt antenna amplifier review instead.

 In effect it’s a laminated piece of paper, or so it would appear.
 Despite its rather bland aesthetic – the plastic edges looks like they were cut by hand – the design is patent pending.
 At one end is a standard coxial cable and the other a 9-inch x 11.5-inch (A11 paper size) antenna that is no thinner (.4-inches) than a few sheets of paper stacked on top of one and other.
 Included is an ample amount of cord, roughly 6 feet, which should be enough for most.